Skip to main content

 Boekenberg Tower

-Boekenberg Tower is the name I gave to this tower.
-Locally it is just known as the ruined tower.
-It stands in the Boekenberg Park in the city of Antwerp, in the province of Antwerp in the Flemish region in Belgium.
+I named this tower the Boekenberg Tower.
+Locally, it is just known as the ruined tower.
+It stands in the Boekenberg Park in the city of Antwerp, in the province of Antwerp, in the Flemish region in Belgium.

-Boekenberg Tower may have a kind of medieval look but it is actually a folly.
+The Boekenberg Tower may look medieval, but it is actually a folly.
 It was built around 1800 by J.W.
-Smets, a banker-merchant, who had the park built as a new extension to Boekenberg Castle.
+Smets, a banker-merchant, who added the park as a new extension to Boekenberg Castle.

-That castle, a mid-18th century mansion although in its core dating back to the 16th century, was bought by Smets in 1798.
-He then had the park adorned with the 'ruined' tower, the arched bridge, an artificial cave and even a Japanese pagoda as he mainly conducted business with Japan and China.
+That castle, a mid-18th century mansion with a core dating back to the 16th century, was purchased by Smets in 1798.
+He then decorated the park with the 'ruined' tower, an arched bridge, an artificial cave, and even a Japanese pagoda, as he mainly conducted business with Japan and China.

-The pagoda didn't survive until the present day and the castle now serves as a home for adolescents.
-The park was opened up to the public in 1926.
+The pagoda didn't survive to the present day, and the castle now serves as a home for adolescents.
+The park was opened to the public in 1926.

-At present the Boekenberg Tower is used by the Natural History Museum Boekenberg which is housed in the artificial cave underneath it.
+Currently, the Boekenberg Tower is used by the Natural History Museum Boekenberg, which is housed in the artificial cave underneath it.
 The park is freely accessible.

 Gallery